Can Your HOA Fine You for Political Signs?

 How long can I display a political sign before and after an election?

 This varies by state.
-Some states like Florida allow 45 days before through 7 days after an election.
-Others like Texas set a reasonable period without specific day counts.
-Some states have no time limit at all.
-Check your specific state statute for the exact window.
+Texas (Election Code §259.002) protects signs from 90 days before through 10 days after an election.
+Some states set a reasonable period without specific day counts, and some have no statutory time limit at all.
+Florida has no HOA political-sign statute, so any timing limit there comes from your CC&Rs.
+Check your specific state statute and governing documents for the exact window.

 What size political sign can I display in my HOA community?

 Size limits vary by state.
 California allows up to 9 square feet.
-Florida allows up to 4.5 square feet.
-Texas allows up to 4 by 6 feet.
+In states without a political-sign statute (such as Florida), size limits come from your CC&Rs rather than state law.
 If your state law does not specify a size, your CC&Rs may set reasonable limits.
 Signs that meet your state law size requirements cannot be restricted further by the HOA.

 Related Violation Guide

-For a comprehensive overview of signs & flags violations including your rights, common violations, and sample response letters, visit our dedicated guide.
+For a comprehensive overview of hoa violations violations including your rights, common violations, and sample response letters, visit our dedicated guide.

 Ready to Fight Your Violation?